jbrry/multilingual-parsing/README.md

 Repository for Cross-lingual Parsing with Polyglot Training and Multi-treebank Learning: A Faroese Case Study, submitted to the [DeepLo Workshop at EMNLP 2019](https://sites.google.com/view/deeplo19/).

-The code will be tidied up the code over the next couple of weeks.
+The code will be tidied up over the next couple of weeks.

 ## Table of Contents